citp/privacy-policy-historical/s/sc/scr/screencast.com.md

 We encourage you to review this Policy periodically to stay informed about our collection, use and disclosure of Personal Information.
 Your continued use of our Sites and/or Services or any other content, products or other services covered by this Policy constitutes your agreement to this Policy and any updates.

 ## 14\.
-International Users & U.S.-EU Switzerland Safe Harbor
+International Users and Self-Regulatory Frameworks

 TechSmith Sites and/or Services may be hosted in the United States.
 If you utilize our Sites and/or Services from the European Union or Switzerland, or any other region with laws governing data collection and use that may differ from U.S. law, please note that you may be transferring your personal data outside of those jurisdictions to the United States.
 The United States does not have the same data protection laws as the European Union, Switzerland and other regions.
 By providing Personal Information under this Policy, you consent to the use of your Personal Information in accordance with this Policy and the transfer of your Personal Information to the United States.

 The Personal Information practices set out in this Privacy Policy apply to all TechSmith Sites and/or Services, and customers worldwide.
 You have a right of access and to correct such data and/or Personal Information.
 To exercise these rights, or for other data privacy questions, please contact/send an email to [privacy@techsmith.com](mailto:privacy@techsmith.com).

+On October 6, 2015, the European Court of Justice determined that the EU-US Safe Harbor Framework does not provide a valid legal basis for transfers of personal data from Europe to the U.S. The European Commission has recently announced a new EU-US data transfer arrangement, US-EU Privacy Shield and TechSmith intends to adopt the US-EU Privacy Shield Principles and certify that it adheres to the same.
-TechSmith is committed to complying with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-TechSmith has certified that it is committed to adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view TechSmith's certification, please visit <http://www.export.gov/safeharbor/>.
+We rely on other legal mechanisms for data transfer, such as your consent to the same, and we continue to comply with the previous US-EU Safe Harbor Framework and US-Swiss Safe Harbor Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
+TechSmith has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view our certification page, please visit <http://www.export.gov/safeharbor/>.

 ## 15\.
 Enforcement

 TechSmith regularly reviews its compliance with this Privacy Policy.
-Please feel free to direct any questions or concerns regarding this Policy or TechSmith's treatment of Personal Information by contacting us through this Site at privacy@TechSmith.com or by writing to us at Privacy Group, c/o TechSmith Corporation, 2405 Woodlake Drive, Okemos, MI 48864, USA.
-When TechSmith receives a formal written complaint at this address, it is TechSmith's policy to contact the complaining party regarding his or her concerns.
-TechSmith will cooperate with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of personal data that cannot be resolved by TechSmith and an individual.
+Please feel free to direct any questions or concerns regarding this Policy or TechSmith's treatment of Personal Information by contacting us through this Site at [privacy@techsmith.com](mailto:privacy@techsmith.com) or by writing to us at Privacy Group, c/o TechSmith Corporation, 2405 Woodlake Drive, Okemos, MI 48864, USA.
+When TechSmith receives a formal written complaint at this address, it is TechSmith's policy to contact the complaining party regarding his or her concerns within 45 days of receiving the complaint.
+TechSmith will cooperate with the appropriate regulatory authorities, including local data protection authorities, to resolve any complaints regarding the transfer of personal data that cannot be resolved by TechSmith and an individual at no costs to you.

+If you do not receive a timely response to your complaint, and/or if TechSmith has not satisfactorily addressed your complaint, you may contact a local data protection authority via the instructions below.
+You may contact the EU DPA panel at ec-dppanel-secr@ec.europa.eu, or access contact information for a particular country at <http://ec.europa.eu/justice/data-protection/bodies/index_en.htm>.
+You may find contact information for the Swiss FDPIC at <http://www.edoeb.admin.ch/kontakt/index.html?lang=en>.

+If you do not believe that your complaint has been satisfactorily addressed by TechSmith or the applicable local data protection authority, under certain conditions, you may be able to invoke binding arbitration.

+TechSmith is also subject to the investigatory and enforcement powers of the FTC and TechSmith shall remain responsible for its compliance with the applicable self-regulatory framework  if its third party agents process personal information in a manner inconsistent with the applicable Principles, unless TechSmith can prove that it is not responsible for the event giving rise to the alleged claim.

 ## 16\.
 No Error Free Performance

 TechSmith does not guarantee error-free performance under this Privacy Policy.
 TechSmith will use reasonable efforts to comply with this Privacy Policy and will take prompt corrective action when TechSmith learns of any failure to comply with our Privacy Policy.
 TechSmith shall not be liable for any incidental, consequential or punitive damages relating to this Privacy Policy.
 This Privacy Policy shall be governed by the laws of the State of Michigan and the United States, to the extent applicable.